Cable Ties (band)

-Cable Ties are a punk rock band from Melbourne, Australia formed in 2015.
+Cable Ties are an Australian punk rock band formed in Melbourne in 2015.

-Guitarist and singer Jenny McKechnie moved to Melbourne from Bendigo with a background in folk music, and was introduced to the city's burgeoning punk music scene by a friend, Grace Kindellan, who formed a band (Wet Lips) with McKechnie on bass guitar.
+Guitarist and lead vocalist Jenny McKechnie moved to Melbourne from Bendigo with a background in folk music, and was introduced to the city's burgeoning punk music scene by a friend, Grace Kindellan, who formed a band (Wet Lips) with McKechnie on bass guitar.
 McKechnie joined bassist Nick Brown and drummer Shauna Boyle to form Cable Ties in 2015, with the band naming itself after cable ties in reference to the band's "very physical but functional" sound.
-They played their earliest gigs at The Tote Hotel in Collingwood and The Old Bar in Fitzroy, and their first album, the self-titled Cable Ties was released in May 2017.
+They played their earliest gigs at The Tote Hotel in Collingwood and The Old Bar in Fitzroy, and their debut studio album, the eponymous Cable Ties was released in May 2017.

 The band is signed to Melbourne independent record label Poison City Records.
-Their second album, Far Enough, was released internationally on American label Merge Records in March 2020.
+Their second studio album, Far Enough, was released internationally on American label Merge Records in March 2020.

+In March 2022, Cable Ties announced the release of their third studio album, All Her Plans, released on 23 June 2023.
+In an album review, Alex Gallagher from NME said "Cable Ties just keep getting better.
+All Her Plans finds the post-punk trio's musical chemistry at both its tightest and most adventurous."